 PayPal

-Headquartered in San Jose, California, PayPal is an online payment system that allows users to send and receive money securely via a website or mobile app.
+PayPal is an online payment system headquartered in San Jose, California, that allows users to send and receive money securely via a website or mobile app.

 PayPal processes 41 million transactions on average daily, an increase of 20.58% from the expected 34 million transactions processed per day in 2019.